Forgiveness as a gift - good for both the forgiven and the forgiver

 Per-Erik Milam is also affiliated with the research group in Lund Gothenburg Responsibility Project.
 He received his Ph.D. in philosophy from the University of California, San Diego in 2014.
 His research work lies at the intersection of ethics, moral psychology, and social/political philosophy.

-`I study free will, agency, and moral responsibility.
-I’m particularly interested in practices like blame, apology, and forgiveness that we use to address and resolve moral conflicts.’
+"I study the nature and ethics of practices like blame, apology, and forgiveness that we use to address and resolve moral conflicts".

 Per-Erik Milam, researcher in practical philosophy Photo: Monica Havström